ybieri/Additional_CORS_Checks/README.md

 # Burp Extension: CORSair
 ## Description
 This extension can be used to test websites for CORS misconfigurations.
-It can spot trivial misconfigurations like arbitrary origin reflection, but also more sublte ones where a regex is not properly configured.
+It can spot trivial misconfigurations like arbitrary origin reflection, but also more sublte ones where a regex is not properly configured (e.g. www.victim.com.attacker.com).

 ## Features
 CORSair has two modes to detect CORS misconfigurations: automatic and manual.